joshmaine/samples/README.md

 WineAnalysis is a project done in RStudio with the Rstuido (rmd) file and an HTML export included.
 This is a exploration of wine ratings compared to physical and chemical traits

+ Investigating Eron Emails from Fruad was a learning project to use Machine Learning to fit an algothrim in python to spot and flag fraudlent activities based on confirmed examples from the investigation.

+ Wranging OpenStreetMap Data was created to analyze city data from scrapping Google map data.